-Sugar - I used organic cane sugar.
-I am using organic cane sugar, brands that are organic, non-gmo and fair trade so workers who process this sugar are not exploited.
+Sugar - Use organic cane sugar if you can.
+It tastes better and usually certified fair trade so workers who farm this sugar are not exploited.

 Cranberries - You can use either frozen or fresh in this recipe.
 If you use frozen, the muffin will have pink streaks because of the wetness of the frozen berries.
 You can minimize this by tossing the cranberries in flour before folding them into the batter.
 Specifically, rinse the frozen berries, pat dry, and then toss them in flour - whichever flour you are using in the recipe.